David Berkoff: Professional life and coaching

-Beginning his studies in the fall of 1992, after his competitive swimming career, he eventually received a Masters in Environmental Science and a Juris Doctor degree from the University of Montana.
+Beginning his studies in the fall of 1992, after his competitive swimming career, he eventually received a master's degree in Environmental Science and a Juris Doctor degree from the University of Montana.
 Berkoff married Shirley Gustafson, and had two children.
 As a Missoula attorney, he covers insurance coverage issues and defendants in civil litigation.

 In 2010, Berkoff accepted a position as technical vice-president of USA Swimming, working as a volunteer, and had worked on a swimming advisory board while in college.
 He has coached the Missoula Aquatic Club for many years, and in 2016, two of his swimmers, his 15-year-old daughter Katharine and 19-year-old Hannah Leach, were both scheduled to attend the June 2016 Olympic trials in Omaha Nebraska, competing in the 100 and 200 backstroke events.
 Berkoff coached two other of his swimmers to the Olympic trials in backstroke, Major Robinson (2012) and David Cromwell (2008).
-During his graduate work, he continued with athletics as a highly-rated competitive triathlete.
+During his graduate work, he continued with athletics as a highly rated competitive triathlete.
 He is a co-founder of the Delphys Foundation for Marine Study, with Olympian Matt Biondi.
 Delphys is specifically tasked with the study of whales and dolphins in their natural ocean settings.